Mpox (Monkeypox) in SLO County

 _____________

-Since May 2022, there has been an uptick in cases in parts of the world where Mpox does not usually occur, including here in California.
+There are two types of Mpox, clade I and clade II.
+Since May 2022, there has been an uptick in clade II cases in parts of the world where Mpox does not usually occur, including here in California.
 While new cases have slowed since then, the virus is still circulating in California.
-In 2023-24, a separate outbreak of Mpox has grown in the Democratic Republic of Congo and nearby regions.
+Since 2023, a separate outbreak of clade I Mpox has grown in the Democratic Republic of Congo and nearby regions.

 ____________________